CAMO-NET-LIV/MIMER/paper.md

 ---
-title: 'MIMER: R package for MIMIC Data Wrangling'
+title: 'MIMER: R Package for MIMIC Data Wrangling for AMR Use Cases'
 tags:
   - R
   - MIMIC